sakinanazarali/RUL_Prediction/README.md

 	<li>Outputs: 'train_data_batches.pkl', 'train_target_values.pkl', 'test_data_batches.pkl', 'true_rul_values.pkl', 'train_data_no_batches.pkl', and 'test_data_no_batches.pkl'</li>
 	</ul>
 </li>
-<li>In the "models" folder, run the notebook "CNN.ipynb" from top to bottom.
+<li>In the "models/CNN" directory, run the notebook "CNN.ipynb" from top to bottom.
 	<ul>
 	<li>This trains and tests a series of CNN models, saving the metrics in a log file.</li>
 	<li>Deciding which parameters/variables to change in each tuning group was an iterative process and took some time.</li>